Chapter 4 Nonlinear Dynamics in One Dimension

 But knowing where equilibria exist isn’t enough.
 We need to understand their stability.
 If we slightly perturb the system from equilibrium, does it return or drift away?

-The key insight comes from examining the derivative of \(f(x)\) at the fixed point.
-For \(f'(x^_) < 0\), small perturbations decay back to equilibrium—the fixed point is stable.
-For \(f'(x^_) > 0\), perturbations grow away from equilibrium—the fixed point is unstable.
+The key insight: examine the derivative of \(f(x)\) at the fixed point.
+For \(f'(x^*) < 0\), small perturbations decay back to equilibrium—the fixed point is stable.
+For \(f'(x^*) > 0\), perturbations grow away—the fixed point is unstable.

 Let’s check our logistic fixed points.
 With \(f(N) = rN(1 - N/K)\):